-If you find that the flashlights you buy from the store never seem bright enough, you might want to look into buying a tactical flashlight.
-You can get a fairly inexpensive tactical flashlight that will last you for years, whether you’re using it around the house or taking it camping or hunting with you.
-Or, if your tactical flashlight needs are more demanding than simple, everyday use, you can splurge and get a tactical flashlight full of cool features.
+If you can’t seem to find a bright enough flashlight in stores, then we have two words for you — tactical flashlights.
+You can get a reasonably inexpensive tactical flashlight that will last you for years, no matter what you put it through.
+Or, if your tactical flashlight needs are more demanding than simple, everyday use, you can splurge and get a tactical flashlight full of powerful features.

 What is a tactical flashlight?

 A tactical flashlight differs from a regular flashlight in brightness, durability, and the ability to use it for self-defense.
-Tactical lights can be especially useful for hunters and hikers who need to be able to illuminate long distances.
-But even if you’re not a hiker or a hunter, a tactical flashlight can still be of a lot of use to you in your everyday life.
-We’ve done the research, found the best flashlight brands, and rounded up the six best tactical flashlights you can buy right now.
+Tactical lights can benefit hunters and hikers who need to illuminate long distances.
+Even if you’re not a hiker or a hunter, a tactical flashlight can still be helpful in everyday life.
+We’ve researched, found the best flashlight brands, and rounded up the six best tactical flashlights you can buy right now.

-Editor’s note: We’ll be updating this list of the best tactical flashlights regularly as new ones launch.
+Editor’s note: We’ll be updating this list of the best tactical flashlights regularly as new options launch.

 Fenix PD35 TAC

 The Fenix PD35 TAC is a lightweight and compact option, but it still packs quite the punch when it comes to brightness.
-Excluding the battery, this tactical flashlight weights 3.1 oz, so it barely adds any weight to your backpack while hiking or camping.
-It has a 1000 lumen maximum and boasts that its Cree XP-L LED has a lifespan of 50,000 hours.
+Excluding the battery, this tactical flashlight weighs 3.1 ounces, so it barely adds any weight to your backpack while hiking or camping.
+It has a 1,000-lumen maximum and boasts that its Cree XP-L LED has a lifespan of 50,000 hours.

-ThruNite’s TN 12 2016 XP-L tactical flashlight is the brightest version of any flashlights in the ThruNite tactical series.
-At the highest brightness, the flashlight can generate 1100 lumen.
-However, it has various modes, all with different lumen settings.
-One of the more useful modes is Firefly mode.
-In this mode, there is a 0.4 lumen setting that mimics moonlight; this gives you a small amount of light to allow you to protect your eyes when reading a map or a book at night.
+It has various modes, all with different lumen settings.
+One of the more valuable modes is Firefly mode, with a 0.4-lumen setting that mimics moonlight.
+This gives you a small amount of light to allow you to protect your eyes when reading a map or a book at night.

 Streamlight 69260 TLR-1 HL

-If you’re looking for a tactical flashlight to attach to a weapon, go with the Streamlight 69260 TLR-1 HL.
-It mounts directly to a variety of weapons, including weapon-like devices like paintball guns in some cases.
-The one-handed “snap-on and tighten” interface keeps your hands away from the muzzle when attaching and detaching the tactical light.
+If you’re looking for a tactical flashlight to attach to a handgun, go with the Streamlight 69260 TLR-1 HL.
+It’s designed for “Glock-style” weapons, and the one-handed “snap-on and tighten” interface keeps your hands away from the muzzle when attaching and detaching the tactical light.

-The Streamlight 69260 is durably made with aircraft aluminum and produces 800 lumen with C4 LED light technology.
-Its TIR optic generates a concentrated beam of light that can reach up to 283 meters.
-The HL, or High Lumen, series of Streamlight tactical flashlights provides maximum illumination for smaller areas in which you need a lot of light, but you don’t need to see a super long distance away.
+The Streamlight 69260 is durably made with aircraft aluminum and produces 1,000 lumens with C4 LED light technology.
+Its TIR optic generates a concentrated light beam that can reach up to 283 meters.
+The HL, or High Lumen, series of Streamlight tactical flashlights provide maximum illumination for smaller areas where you need a lot of light, but you don’t need to see a super long distance away.
 The battery has an estimated 1.75 hour run time.